hamzag95/voice-classification/README.md

 # voice-classification

-We are currently in the process of cleaning up code and writing README.mds.
-We will also post a link to our dataset soon.

-Message us on LinkedIn if there are any questions
+Message me (Hamza Ghani) on LinkedIn if there are any questions.
+Code is disorganized but happy to set some time and walk anyone interested through it.